srinathos/srinathos.github.io/_posts/2025-06-22-hampi-part-one.md

 Hampi was my first serious photography trip.
 This small Indian village, now home to ~3000 people, was once a bustling city of half a million.
 This UNESCO World Heritage site holds legacies and stories stretching back to the 14th century, when it thrived as a major population center.
 Today, a large area is marked for preservation, while extended regions have restrictions on development.
 Everything in this region, including the people, flows around the boulder-filled landscape, these rock formations that seem permanent but shift over thousands of years.

 In the age of AI tech transforming job markets, it is incredible to observe a life undisturbed and so closely intertwined with nature.
-Here are some photos I captured during my two trips to the area while mentoring with [Indrajit Khambe](https://www.indrajitkhambe.com/about); special thanks for his guidance!
-The serenity of such places is unmatched and I will be returning soon.
+Here are some photos I captured during my trips to the area while learning from [Indrajit Khambe](https://www.indrajitkhambe.com/about); special thanks for his guidance!
+The serenity of such a place is unmatched and I will be returning soon.

 <figure class="inline-image">
   <img src="/images/gallery/hampi-p0/DSC4356.png" alt="tungha-banks" />